hibtc/cpymad/doc/installation/windows.rst

 If all went well the last command will have installed binaries and library files to the ``MAD-X\dist`` subfolder.

-Save the path to this install directory in the ``MADXDIR`` enviroment variable.
+Save the path to this install directory in the ``MADXDIR`` environment variable.
 This variable will be used later by the ``setup.py`` script to locate the MAD-X headers and library, for example::